Mercateo/rust-for-node-developers/http-requests/README.md

 What's going on here?
 It turns out that we need to set a _user agent_ in our HTTP headers so GitHub allows us to a `GET` on its API.
 If you follow the link in the error you can read that the user agent should be the name of our GitHub account or the name of our app.

 But there's more.
 This response is actually an _error_, because its status code is `403`.
 But it was not catched by our `error` event listener.
 Why?
 The `error` event listener is only called when our request couldn't be made.
-In this case we _could_ make a request.
+In this case we actually _made_ a request.
 The request worked correctly in technical terms.
 But the _server said_ that our request contains errors (the missing user agent).
 We need to manually throw client or server errors, if we are interested in them.
 Let's do that before we add a user agent.
 To do so I introduce two small helper functions:

 ```diff
 import { get } from 'https';